sgryphon/csharp-layout/ReadMe.md

 Within each category, elements are group by whether they are part of the public API (public or protected) or not (internal or private), and then sorted alphabetically by name.

-Explicit interface implementations of events, properties, and methods, are included in the private section.
+Explicit interface implementations of events, properties (& indexers), and methods, are included in the public API section.

 To group elements like interface implementations together, the rule suggests using partial classes (one for the main class, one for the interface elements).